bigbardwolf/arise/arise-source/index.md

 rss_hide:: "true"
 ---- END ARISE \\ DO NOT MODIFY THIS LINE ---->

-I am a NetSuite developer with 4+ years of experience in developing account customisations, SDF projects, and providing user support.
-My experience includes the following:
+NetSuite developer with 4+ years of experience in a primarily development focussed role.
+Experienced with producing account customisations, larger SDF based projects, troubleshooting, and providing support.
+Comfortable with owning a piece of work from requirement gathering through to Production deployment.

 **NetSuite**